Brač Travel Guide

 Brač Island is the largest Dalmatian island (394 square km) with plenty of sun, wonderful nature, fantastic beaches, domestic Mediterranean fruits, fresh fish and lambs, excellent olive oil and wines.
 All of that just 50 min from Split by ferry or directly by plane landing at the airport on the island!

-The island is well-known for its white radiant Brač stone from which many buildings in the world are made of, including the White House in Washington D.C. (!) and Berlin Reichtag, as well as nearby Diocletian’s Palace in Split and the cathedral in town Trogir, along with many other structures and houses from the past and nowadays.
-When travelling around and exploring the island you will notice that many towns and villages have been built from white Brač stone.
+The island is well-known for its white radiant Brač stone from which many famous buildings in Dalmatia and the world are made of, including Berlin Reichtag (!), as well as nearby Diocletian’s Palace in Split and the cathedral in town Trogir.
+When travelling around the island you will notice that many towns and villages have been built from white Brač stone.

 Towns are built from Brač stone

-Bol is the most popular tourist center on the island, located at the south side of the island.
-In Bol you will swim and sunbath on the most famous beach in Croatia – Golden Horn (Zlatni Rat), eat in excellent restaurants, have a lots of accommodation choices (many are exclusive), enjoy in fantastic historical sites in the neighborhood and choose from long things-to-do list.
-Bol is famous worldwide for windsurfing as well as sailing destination on Southern Dalmatian sailing route.
+Bol is the most popular destination on the island, located at the south side of the island.
+In Bol you will swim and sunbath on the most famous beach in Croatia – Golden Horn (Zlatni Rat), eat in excellent restaurants, have a lots of accommodation choices (many are exclusive), explore fantastic historical sites in the area and choose from long things-to-do list.
+Bol is famous worldwide for windsurfing as well as top sailing destination on Southern Dalmatian sailing route.

-Supetar is the main port and the biggest town on the island where your ferry from Split arrives, located on the north side of the island.
-Supetar has many beautiful beaches in town, lots of accommodation options from hotel and resorts to private apartments.
-It is less exclusive than Bol (and cheaper) with many events during the summer and great position for island discovering.
+Supetar is the biggest town on the island and the main port where the ferries from Split arrive.
+It is located on the north side of the island.
+Supetar has many beautiful beaches in town, lots of accommodation options from hotel and resorts to private accommodation.
+It is less exclusive than Bol (and cheaper) with many events during the summer and it is a great base for exploring the island.

-Postira is lovely fisherman village on the south of the island, ideal for more relaxed holiday, with couple of hotels and pretty good private accommodation.
+Postira is a lovely fisherman village on the south of the island, ideal for more relaxed holiday, with couple of hotels and pretty good private accommodation.
 The nearby beaches are Prvija, Mala Lozna and beautiful sandy bay Lovrečina.
-Above Postira there are sardine’s production facilities Adriatic Queen.

 Pučišća is a wonderful picturesque village on the north side of Brač and it is famous for its Stonemason School and International Summer Music School.